CFO Compensation Report 2025: Startup vs Mid-Market vs Enterprise

 Geographic Pay Premiums Across the United States

 Location significantly impacts CFO compensation.
-Major tech and financial hubs command substantial premiums while other regions offer lower salaries that often provide better purchasing power when adjusted for cost of living.
+Cities with a higher cost of living tend to offer higher salaries for CFOs, as companies must provide competitive compensation packages to attract top financial executives in these regions.
+Major tech and financial hubs command substantial premiums, and offering competitive CFO compensation is essential to remain attractive in these major markets.
+Other regions offer lower salaries that often provide better purchasing power when adjusted for cost of living.

 Highest-Paying Metro Areas

-• New York City: Financial services hub drives 20-30% premiums, particularly for CFOs with banking or public company experience
+• New York City: Another metro area with the highest salaries for CFOs, largely due to its status as a financial services hub and elevated cost of living.
+Financial services hub drives 20-30% premiums, particularly for CFOs with banking or public company experience.

 Cost-Adjusted Southern and Midwest Ranges